MySQL

 Note

-Supported in Ververica Runtime (VVR) 11.1 and later versions.
+Supported only in VVR 11.1 and later.

 treat-tinyint1-as-boolean.enabled

-Specifies whether to treat the TINYINT(1) type as a BOOLEAN type.
+Specifies whether to treat the TINYINT(1) type as a Boolean type.

 No